Skip to main content

 Remove an asset via the originating publishing app

-Where possible, you should delete the asset in the publishing application that originally uploaded the file, for example Whitehall.
-Deleting an asset from Asset Manager without removing the record from the publishing application could cause problems if the asset is attempted to be re-published again in the future.
+Where possible, you should guide the user to remove the asset in the publishing application that originally uploaded the file, via the UI.
+Deleting an asset from Asset Manager without removing the record from the publishing application can surface broken links to the user.
+If the content is published, remove the attachment in a new draft of the edition, make your changes, and republish.

 Remove an asset directly in Asset Manager